 Smithsonian’s History Explorer

 Smithsonian’s History Explorer is a resource for K-12 teachers and students of American history.
 The site teaches history by providing artifacts to "read" for the stories they tell.
-How To Use This Site has a printable site map and brief video tutorials on searching, making the most of resources, viewing tutorials on RSS feeds, and joining the ThinkFinity community.
+How To Use This Site has a printable site map and brief video tutorials on searching, making the most of resources, and viewing tutorials on RSS feeds.
 Teachers can share ideas or be considered for focus or evaluation groups by sending an email to: firstname.lastname@example.org.
 All resources can be searched by keyword and filtered by grade range, resource type, historical era/national standard, and cross-curricular connection.

 Lessons & Activities are all standards-based and can be printed, emailed, and shared.
 Using one resource, 1950s and 1960s Suburban America Classroom Activity Guide, students in grades 5-12 use visual, analytical, and interpretive skills as they examine primary sources.